1. Home

 As a General/Special Education Teacher at The Menta Group, you will have the freedom and ability to educate a small classroom of students in a self-contained setting.
 Our social-emotional learning environments offer engaged and inquiry-based academics combined with a P.B.I.S. structure.

-Sign On Bonus for Certified LBS1 Teachers
+Sign on Bonus for LBS1 Special Education Certified Teachers

 Responsibilities